Line 18 (Chengdu Metro): South Section

 Line 18 is also planned to extend south beyond Tianfu International Airport Terminals 1 & 2 Station to Guanyan, adding 5.75 kilometers and 2 new underground stations and Linjiang Depot.
-On June 18, 2020, Government of Chengdu changed the name of Linjiang Station to Guanyan Station.
+On June 18, 2020, the Government of Chengdu changed the name of Linjiang Station to Guanyan Station.

 Phase 4

 Jianyang Housing and Urban Planning Bureau officially released the plan for Line 18 Phase 4 to be extended to Jianyang South Railway Station.

 Additionally, Line 18 will connect with the proposed Line S3 (Ziyang line) at Futian Station.
 Line S3 (Ziyang line) is currently undergoing geological investigation in central Ziyang.